raphaelm/confluence-scraper/README.md

 * Create a new file `conf.py` with content like this:

 ```
+# From Atlassian Developer console
 CLIENT_ID = "…"
 CLIENT_SECRET = "…"

+# You can use an URL that does not exist!
+We don't run a webserver, we'll just manually copy
+# the callback data to the terminal
 CALLBACK_URL = "https://confluence-scraper.rami.io"

+# Folder on disk where we store the downloaded content
 DATA_FOLDER = "data"

+# Exclude download of very large attachments:
 MAX_ATTACHMENT_SIZE = 1024 * 1024 * 1024  # 1 GB
 ```